Time: Thursday 13.6.2019 12:00—14:00

 -Introduction to the joint work by the EU National Science Academies (EASAC president Thierry Courvoisier)

--Presentation of the EASAC policy report The imperative of climate action to protect human health in Europe (Robin Fears, Director of the EASAC Biosciences Programme), published in early June
+-Presentation of the EASAC policy report The imperative of climate action to protect human health in Europe (Robin Fears, Director of the EASAC Biosciences Programme), to be published in early June

 -Presentation of the EASAC Commentary Forest bioenergy, carbon capture and storage, and carbon dioxide removal: an update (Michael Norton, Director of the EASAC Environment Programme)